hphelion/documentation/cloudos/prepare.supportmatrix.md

 <p style="font-size: small;"> <a href="/cloudos/prepare/releasenotes">&#9664; PREV</a> | <a href="/cloudos/prepare/">&#9650; UP</a> | <a href="/cloudos/prepare/faqs/">NEXT &#9654;</a> </p>

-# HP Cloud OS Support Matrix for Hardware and Software
+# HP Helion Cloud OS Support Matrix for Hardware and Software

-This document provides an overview of the supported hardware and software for the HP Cloud OS Sandbox Version 1.20, including information for hardware and software setup.
+This document provides an overview of the supported hardware and software for the HP Helion Cloud OS Sandbox Version 1.20, including information for hardware and software setup.

 * [Server Infrastructure](#server-infrastructure)